MikAoJk/generalens-dilemma/README.md

 ### Upgrading the gradle wrapper
 Find the newest version of gradle here: https://gradle.org/releases/ Then run this command:
-(Remeber to repealce $gradleVersjon with newest version)
+(Remeber to repealce $gradleVersjon with the newest version)
 ```shell script
 ./gradlew wrapper --gradle-version $gradleVersjon
 ```